SagaraBattousai/cpymake/README.rst

 |Doc Status| |Coverage| |GitHub license|
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CEMake
 =========

-CEMake is a distutils extension that simplifies building python C extensions using CMake instead of the standard ``distutils.Extension`` method
+CEMake is a setuptools plugin that simplifies building python C extensions using CMake